artulloss/Hotbar/README.md

 $player->getServer()->getPluginManager()->getPlugin('Hotbar')->getHotbarUsers()->assign($player, $hotbar);
 ```

+#### Plugin extensions

+Make a plugin that uses the API from this?
+Open an issue and I'll add it to the list

+So far:

+- [FloatingHotbar](https://github.com/artulloss/FloatingHotbar) makes the item you're holding float in front of you

 #### Demo of this plugin
 To see this plugin in action, you can join my server: versai.pro 19132